-This book project examines the idea of sound writing in its critical poetic relevance for the era of experimental modernism.
-It pursues the development of this idea from its inception in nineteenth century scientific disciplines like physiology and experimental phonetics, through its subsequent elaborations in the aesthetic practices of the interwar avant-garde, to its reemergence in various neo-avant-garde projects of the postwar decades.
+The project examined the idea of sound writing in its critical poetic relevance for the era of experimental modernism.
+It pursued the development of this idea from its inception in 19th century scientific disciplines like physiology and experimental phonetics, through its subsequent elaborations in the aesthetic practices of the interwar avant-garde, to its reemergence in various neo-avant-garde projects of the postwar decades.
 Sound writing, as conceived across these different contexts, turns on the principle of visualizing spoken language by graphic means, and thus of rendering legible the acoustic phenomenon of vocal articulation.
 What is at stake in the modernist projects explored in my book is therefore always the possibility of a crossing-over from the audible to the visible, from speech to notation, from body to trace and/or sign.
 The search for possibilities of this kind—and the various media, techniques, and concepts employed in the process—played the central role, I argue, in transforming the age-old genre of poetry into a site of radical linguistic experimentation.